 Is a sinus lift for dental implants necessary?

-As with bone grafting, getting teeth implants on the top arch is the most common reason for sinus lifts.
-This doesn’t mean, however, that there are always indications to undergo this procedure.
+As with bone grafting, getting dental implants in the upper arch is the most common reason for sinus lifts.
+This does not, however, mean that there are always indications to undergo this procedure.

 Sinus augmentation is needed if the jawbone has less than 4-6mm in width and 6-8mm in depth.
-When the alveolar ridge is too thin, implants can’t be placed as there is not enough support.
+When the alveolar ridge is too thin, implants cannot be placed because there is not enough support.
 Your dentist will let you know if you need bone graft or sinus lift surgeries during an initial consultation.

 Is a sinus lift painful?